 finishing steps to make palak paneer in instant pot

 Let it rest for 5 minutes.
-This will help for the paneer to get soft and soak in the flavors and soften.
+This will help the paneer to get soft and soak in the flavors.

 Palak Paneer Instant Pot Pressure Cooker